def-run/NeerNetra/README.md

 cd neernetra
 ```

+### Manual Setup (without Docker)

+Skip the following manual steps if you are using Docker.
+The Docker setup above
+already installs dependencies and starts the database, backend, and frontend.

 ### Step 2: Install Backend Dependencies & Start Server
 The backend is a FastAPI application that orchestrates weather ingestion, ML inference, and flood dynamics.